 So, while focusing on the items in the upper kitchen cupboards: ask this question of everything in it:

-“Does this item support me and my lifestyle and my perfect environment?”
+“Does this item support me NOW and my PRESENT lifestyle and my perfect environment?”

-If the answer is “yes”, then ask: “does this item have a distinct home?”
+If the answer is “yes”, then ask: “does this item have a distinct home area?”

 “Is it being used?”
 If “no”? then ask “why not and why keep it”?

 Another example might be: how many airplane carry-on bags support my lifestyle?
 THREE “I’ll keep a small one, a large one, a rigid one and a soft zippered cloth suit bag”.
-That means three go to the bin and seven go to the charity store.
+That means three will go to the garbage bin and seven go to the charity store bin.

 And if the answer is “no”?

 Then recognize that it can drain your energy.
-Offer it to a friend or family member and if there is no immediate “taker” (not a possibility in the back of one’s mind but a true recipient), then off it goes to charity or to the second hand store – and in this case “immediate” means immediate so that another pile called “someone soon” or “Susie when she gets back from her cruise”, etc, does not spring up…
+Offer it to a friend or family member and if there is no immediate “taker” (not just a waek possibility in the back of one’s mind but a true greatful recipient), then off it goes to the second hand store – and in this case “immediate” means immediate so that we avoid another pile called “someone someday soon” or “Susie when she gets back from her cruise”, etc…

-If it’s too tawdry for charity, then dispose of it, as then it is too tawdry for you, too.
+If it’s too tawdry for the charity store, then dispose of it, as then it is too tawdry for you, too,, and vice versa.

 When you become a pro at setting aside a designated amount of daily focused time for this work, then tackle the paper work last – it has so many facets – it’s a bit like your graduate program!

-Clutter Clearing is your initial step to a Divine and Supportive Personal Space.
-Once you have it, you’ll never relinquish it!
+Clutter Clearing is your initial step to a Sweet and Supportive Personal Space.
+Once you have achieved it, you’ll never relinquish it!

 KNOW YOUR OPTIONS